Wittyirdab/java-api-best-practices/README.md

 As an API developer, we must strike a balance between offering developers the functionality and flexibility that they need to perform their jobs, and the ability for ourselves to evolve our API over time.
 One way to ensure we, as API developers, retain some level of control is to make use of the `final` keyword.
 By making our classes or methods `final`, we are signalling to developers that, at this point in time, they cannot consider extending or overriding these particular classes and methods.

-It has to be said that this is not particularly popular for developers, as no one likes being told that they can't do something.
-Despite this, it is better to err on the side of caution when developing APIs, and if there is not sufficient certainty that the API is right for extension, using the `final` keyword helps to keep some power back for the API developer to improve the situation in the future.
-The `final` keyword, after all, can always be removed in a subsequent release, but it is not a wise idea to make something `final` after it has already been released.
+The reason why `final` is valuable to developers is due to the fact that sometimes, our APIs are not flawless, and instead of getting in touch to help fix things, many developers want to try to workaround our flaws to patch their version, so that they can move on to the next problem.
+With this approach, they only create new problems for themselves, and ultimately, for us as API developers.
+Ideally, when a user of our API encounters a `final` class or method, they reach out to us to discuss their needs, which can lead to an even better API.
+The `final` keyword, after all, can always be removed in a subsequent release, but it is a wise idea to not make something `final` after it has already been released.

 ## Backwards Compatibility